Welcome to pinkfroot.com!

 Please consult your business advisors or other qualified professionals before relying on information you find in the community areas. pinkfroot.com is not responsible for the accuracy of posts and is not liable for any damage or loss that may result from your reliance on what other members have said.

-All pinkfroot.com communications, including blogs, group discussion and forum posts, are public and not private communications. pinkfroot.com has the right to modify and publish, both on our site and in other media, any information you post in our community areas.
+All pinkfroot.com communications, including blogs, group discussion and forum posts, are public and not private communications. pinkfroot.com has the right to modify and publish, both on our site and in other media, any information and media you post in our community areas. pinkfroot.com retain these rights even if your membership ceases.
 Please note that the material you post may be indexed by search engines such as Yahoo and Google.

 Community staff and volunteer hosts may use your membership e-mail to contact you regarding your messages in our community.
 You're responsible for keeping your e-mail address active and updated.
 Failure to keep your e-mail address updated may result in your being banned until we can confirm that you have a valid e-mail address associated with your pinkfroot.com membership.

 Keep your login information, including your password, private.
 Sharing of memberships or screen names is not allowed and may result in your being banned. pinkfroot.com accepts no responsibility for use of your membership or computer by third parties, with or without your permission.